MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 ##  <a name="CrossJoin"></a> CrossJoin

  A `CrossJoin` contains rows that combine each row from the upper data item table with each row from a lower data item table.
 Cross joins are also called Cartesian products.
-A cross join does not apply any comparisons between columns of data items, so the DataItemLink property is left blank.
+A cross join does not apply any comparisons between columns of data items, so the [DataItemLink Property](properties/devenv-DataItemLink-query-property.md) is left blank.

 ### Dataset Example